weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Generative search (single prompt)

-Next, let's try a generative search, where search results are processed with a large language model (LLM).
+Next, let's try a generative search.
+A generative search, also called retrieval augmented generation, prompts a large language model (LLM) with a combination of a user query as well as data retrieved from a database.

+Run the below to see what happens when we ask a LLM to perform a task based on our prompt, using the results of our query.

-Here, we use a `single prompt` query, and the model to explain *each* answer in plain terms.
+Note that it uses a `single prompt` query, which asks the model generate an answer for *each* retrieved database object.

 import CodeAutoschemaGenerative from '/_includes/code/quickstart.autoschema.generativesearch.mdx'

 <CodeAutoschemaGenerative />

-You should see a result similar to this:
+You should see results similar to this:

 import BiologyGenerativeSearchJson from '/_includes/code/quickstart.biology.generativesearch.mdx'